cmudrc/pied-piper/paper/paper.md

 # Acknowledgements

-This work was supported by the U.S. National Science Foundation (Grant RISE-1927718).
+This work was supported by the U.S. National Science Foundation through Grant RISE-1927718.
+Any opinions, findings, conclusions, or recommendations expressed in this article are those of the authors and do not necessarily reflect the views of the sponsors.

 # References